ClearMeasure/AliaSQL/README.md

 AliaSQL.exe Rebuild .\sqlexpress ./scripts
 ```

-Run all scripts in TestData folder that has yet been ran - expects database to already exist.
+Run all scripts in TestData folder that have not yet been ran - expects target database to already exist.
 Logs to usd_AppliedDatabaseTestDataScript
 ```dos
 AliaSQL.exe TestData .\sqlexpress ./scripts
 ```

-Logs but does not execute all scripts in Create and Update folders that have not yet been ran - expects database to already exist.
-This is to add the usd_AppliedDatabaseScript table and a record of all scripts to a legacy database.
+Logs (but does not execute) all scripts in Create and Update folders that have not yet been ran - expects database to already exist.
+This adds the usd_AppliedDatabaseScript table and a record of all scripts to an existing database.
 Logs to usd_AppliedDatabaseScript
 ```dos
 AliaSQL.exe Baseline .\sqlexpress ./scripts